Kampachi Farms Research Projects

 Much of our work is done in collaboration with innovative companies and research organizations.
 One such example is the clean biotech firm KnipBio, whose single cell protein offers a sustainable fishmeal replacement.

 Learn more about our collaborations at Kampachi Farms.

 Fish of the Future

 We love our kampachi so much that we literally named the company after this superb fish.
 But our quest for more sustainable seafood means that we also want to be developing additional species, to further soften mankind’s footprint on the seas.
-We want to help develop the "next big thing".
+We want to help develop the "next big thing" in responsible aquaculture.

-We are currently working with several other marine fish species at our Kona research site, ranging from plate-sized herbivores such as Nenue (Kyphosus spp., also known as rudderfish, or chubs) to gargantuan beasts like the highly-esteemed and ecologically threatened Pacific Giant Grouper (Epinephelus lanceolatus), which has been so overfished that is now possibly the rarest coral reef fish in the world.
+We are currently working with several other marine fish species at our Kona research site, ranging from plate-sized herbivores such as Nenue (Kyphosus spp., also known as rudderfish), to one of the fastest growing fish on the planet Mahimahi (Coryphaena hippurus), to gargantuan beasts like the highly-esteemed and ecologically threatened Pacific Giant Grouper (Epinephelus lanceolatus), which has been so overfished that is now possibly the rarest coral reef fish in the world.